lightning/bolts/04-onion-routing.md

 ### Requirements

 The _erring node_:

 - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
 - Note: this value is 118 bytes longer than the longest currently-defined message.
+- If it is part of a blinded route:
+  - MUST return random bytes instead of a valid onion error.
+  - SHOULD replace downstream errors by random bytes before forwarding them upstream.

 The _origin node_:

 - once the return message has been decrypted:
   - SHOULD store a copy of the message.
   - SHOULD continue decrypting, until the loop has been repeated 20 times.
   - SHOULD use constant `ammag` and `um` keys to obfuscate the route length.

 ## Failure Messages